Robomikel/Steam-Server-Manager/README.md

 > Windows 10 may require to unblock Downloaded files.in the Directoy Use ```gci -r | Unblock-File``` command

+> Add SSM to Path to use `ssm` command in any directory without `./` [Wiki](https://github.com/Robomikel/Steam-Server-Manager/wiki/Installing-SSM-to-PATH)

 # Install SSM (Pre-Release)
 PS Commands: